skip to Main Content

 Unfortunately, violating code regulations can significantly delay your construction project.
 When you’re building on a piece of land, you need to follow the appropriate laws and procedures.

-As a commercial property owner, you could suffer serious penalties if faced with a code enforcement problem.
+As a commercial property owners, you could suffer serious penalties if faced with a code enforcement problem.
 You should consult a lawyer immediately to determine your legal options and the best way to resolve the issue.

 Appealing a Code Enforcement Violation